Back

 📌Questions to cover:

-- What are the key milestones and deadlines that has to be met?
+• What are the key milestones and deadlines that have to be met?

 Outlining the budget and timeline of the web design is essential for managing expectations and ensuring the project stays on track.
 Start this part of the web design brief by specifying the overall budget allocated for the web design project.
 This helps prioritize features and allocate resources effectively.